-- 2. Homework.
-Homework assignments are due Tuesday evenings at 6pm, electronically.
-Homework has two components: - Aplia software questions.
-These become unavailable when due, so cannot be turned in late. - o Make sure to register with Aplia using the same name that you use on Blackboard for grading - o You will get three attempts at the right answer.
+2. Homework.
+Homework assignments are due Sunday evenings by 11:59pm\, electronically.
+Homework has two components:

+- Aplia software questions.
+These become unavailable when due, so cannot be turned in late. - 0 Make sure to register with Aplia using the same name that you use on Blackboard for grading - You will get three attempts at the right answer.
 Your score will be the average of all attempts. - The SPSS portion of the homework should be completed as a Word document (.doc).
 Make sure to include any relevant SPSS output in your file.
 To turn it in, go to the course Blackboard page, 'Assignments.'
-This will lead to a page where you can upload your document. - o For help, http://library.uoregon.edu/scis/blackboard/faq/students/s9.html or ask lab instructor - o 10% reduction in points available for every day late (for SPSS portion only no late Aplia). - 3.
-Quizzes.
-You will have 40 minutes to complete each quiz (half of a lecture period).
+This will lead to a page where you can upload your document. - o For help, http://library.uoregon.edu/scis/blackboard/faq/students/s9.html or ask lab instructor - 10% reduction in points available for every day late (for SPSS portion only no late Aplia).
+Late HW will not be accepted for credit after Wednesday.

+\Due to the Memorial Day holiday cancelling lab, HW 9 will be due Friday, 6/7 by 11:59pm.

+3. Quizzes.
+You will have 40 minutes to complete each quiz.
 Be on time!!
 Quizzes will cover all material since the previous quiz and will be conceptual rather than calculation based.
 Quizzes will be completed on a scantron form.
 On quiz days, we will have a half lecture for 40 minutes following the quiz.
 You may sit quietly or leave and return if you finish a quiz early but you may not leave the room until I have your quiz.
 At the end of the term, you will have the option of taking a "make-up" quiz, which will replace the lowest of your 5 quiz scores.
 Therefore, if you miss a quiz (and have a score of 0 for that quiz), the makeup quiz can be used to replace that.
-This is the only option for making up missed quizzes no exceptions!
-On the final day of lecture, you will have half the period to complete Quiz 5 and the remaining time to complete the makeup quiz (if you are taking it). - 4.
-Final Exam.
+This is the only option for making up missed quizzes - no exceptions!
+On the final day of lecture, you will have half the period to complete Quiz 5 and the remaining time to complete the makeup quiz (if you are taking it).

+4. Final Exam.
 The final exam will be cumulative.
 A major component of the final will be selecting the appropriate statistical test to answer a given research question.
-Knowing when to use which statistical test (i.e., how to appropriately analyze your data) is one of the fundamental goals of this course. - 5.
-Books, Aplia, & Calculator.
+Knowing when to use which statistical test (i.e., how to appropriately analyze your data) is one of the fundamental goals of this course.

+5. Books, Aplia, & Calculator.
 The required text is Gravetter & Wallnau, Essentials of Statistics for the Behavioral Sciences, 7th edition.
 Read assigned chapters before class and do Learning Checks as you encounter them.
 Reread if you encounter trouble on a Learning Check.
 The second time, you will understand more.
 Aplia is the online program you will use to complete your HW assignments (except for SPSS/PASW problems).
 You MUST purchase this.
-An ebook of the textbook is included with Aplia so you are not required to purchase a hard copy of the text.
+An e-book of the textbook is included with Aplia so you are not required to purchase a hard copy of the text.
 You will also need a hand-held calculator that can do single variable statistics.
-No need for graphing calculators.
 Bring calculator & text to class.